The Etowah Arts Commission is open from 12-6pm on Thursday and Fridays, and Saturdays during special events.

 EAC is controlled by a Board of Directors.
 Our Board currently consists of twelve citizens passionate about serving the artistic needs of Etowah and the surrounding area working in 3-year terms.

-Daily operations are handled by our Executive Director, Amanda Morgan.
-She runs the office, this website, and the daily tasks of EAC.
-If you are would like to be a part of EAC or learn more, feel free to contact her at 423-263-7608 or firstname.lastname@example.org.
+Daily operations are handled by our Executive Director.
+If you are would like to be a part of EAC or learn more, feel free to contact us at 423-263-7608 or email@example.com.